Wildcat (Ted Grant)

 Theodore "Ted" Grant is a fictional character, a DC Comics superhero, known as the original Wildcat and a long-time member of the Justice Society of America (JSA).
 A world-class heavyweight boxer, Grant became inadvertently entangled in the criminal underworld and developed a costumed identity to clear his name.

 Modern depictions of Wildcat show him to be a rowdy, tough guy with a streak of male chauvinism, leading to frequent clashes with the relatively progressive Power Girl, as well as exploring some of the character's insecurities.
-Meanwhile, a magical "nine lives" spell has explained his vitality at an old age.
+Additionally, his longevity has been explained as being derived from a magic spell that gives him "nine lives".
 Like many older JSA members, he has been a mentor to younger heroes, particularly the second Black Canary.

 Ted Grant briefly appeared in an episode of Smallville, played by Roger Hasket.
-Grant’s Wildcat was also a recurring character on the third season of Arrow, played by J.R.
-Ramirez.
-He was a retired vigilante who was training Laurel Lance to become one.
-Wildcat also appeared in Stargirl, portrayed by Brian Stapf.
+Grant’s Wildcat was also a recurring character on the third season of Arrow, played by J. R. Ramirez, and appeared in Stargirl, portrayed by Brian Stapf.
+Additionally, Dennis Farina, R. Lee Ermey, and John DiMaggio have voiced Wildcat in animation.

 Publication history

-The Ted Grant version of Wildcat first appeared in Sensation Comics #1 and was created by writer Bill Finger, and designed by illustrator Irwin Hasen.
+The Ted Grant version of Wildcat first appeared in Sensation Comics #1, and was created by writer Bill Finger and illustrator Irwin Hasen.
 He continued in Sensation Comics until issue #90 (June 1949).

 Fictional character biography

 Theodore "Ted" Grant is a normal human who was magically given nine lives.
 He remains at the peak of human condition due to his extensive workouts.
-He is a world-class boxer who trained Batman, Black Canary, and even Superman in the art.
-He was trained to fighting condition by ex-boxer Joe Morgan; the same man who trained Grant's fellow mystery men, the Atom, and the Guardian.
+He is a world-class boxer who trained Batman, Black Canary, and Superman.
+Grant was, in turn, trained by ex-boxer Joe Morgan, who also tutored Atom and Guardian.